 You can also send score reports to institutions after test day for a fee.
 See Ordering Additional Score Reports.

-If you take the computer-based GRE revised General Test, your official scores will be available in your My GRE account and sent to the institutions you designated approximately 10–15 days after your test date.
+If you take the computer-delivered GRE revised General Test, your official scores will be available in your My GRE account and sent to the institutions you designated approximately 10–15 days after your test date.